-On December 9, 2016, we announced that our Board of Directors approved the initiation of a dividend policy.
-The policy provides for the payment of regular semi-annual dividends of \$0.05 per common share (\$0.10 per common share annually) which are anticipated to be paid in March and September of each year.
-It is anticipated that the semi-annual dividend will continue to be paid through March 2020 (expiration of our Remote Power Patent) provided that we continue to receive royalties from licensees of our Remote Power Patent.
-On February 2, 2017, our Board of Directors declared an initial semi-annual dividend \$0.05 per common share with a payment date of March 24, 2017 to all shareholders of record on March 3, 2017.
+On December 7, 2016, our Board of Directors approved the initiation of a dividend policy.
+The policy provides for the payment of regular semi-annual cash dividends of \$0.05 per common share (\$0.10 per common share annually) which are anticipated to be paid in March and September of each year.
+It is anticipated that the semi-annual cash dividend will continue to be paid through March 2020 (expiration of our Remote Power Patent) provided that we continue to receive royalties from licensees of our Remote Power Patent.
+On February 2, 2017, our Board of Directors declared an initial semi-annual cash dividend of \$0.05 per common share with a payment date of March 24, 2017 to all shareholders of record on March 3, 2017.
+On July 25, 2017, our Board of Directors declared a semi-annual cash dividend of \$0.05 per common share with a payment date of September 20, 2017 to all shareholders of record on September 1, 2017.